 National Rifle Association - NRA – This links to the NRA Digital Network, the homepage for one of the largest gun reform non-profit organizations in the United States.
 The NRA aims to responsibly change weapon laws while providing gun owner education and training.

 If you have been arrested and charged on a deadly weapon, firearm, or gun offense in Gainesville, Alachua County, or the surrounding areas like Ocala in Marion County and Lake City in Columbia County, don't face the state's specialized gun law prosecutors alone.
-Come armed with 50 years of experience and a board certification at your side.
+Come armed with 50 years of experience at your side.
 To schedule your free consultation concerning your gun or weapon charges with Galigani Law Firm, call (352) 375-0812 today.

 Honest, Skilled, Responsible